Best video conferencing apps and software

 Reasons to avoid

 GoToMeeting isn’t the powerhouse that it once was in the video conference market, but it still offers a reliable and intuitive service.
-Free users can have up to 40-minute meetings with up to three participants on video, while paid users jump up to 25 active users on video and 150 total participants.
+Free users can have up to 40-minute meetings with up to four participants on video, while paid users jump up to 150 participants on the Professional plan and up to 250 participants on the Business plan

 GoToMeeting has several advanced meeting tools, like a notes feature that can be automatically shared when the meeting is completed and a Smart Assistant that will automatically detect and highlight action items during a meeting.
-But these are only available at the Business tier and above, which starts at $19 a month.
+But these are only available at the Business tier and above, which starts at $16 a month (billed annually).
 GoToMeeting remains a solid option, but given the pricing, it’s hard to recommend over the market leader Zoom.

 Specifications